 We need to keep in mind that the end result is worth it If that means replacing one meal here and there with the “better” stuff, then it is progress and it is wonderful.

 Are you going to eat that?
 No, seriously, are you actually going to EAT that?!?
 If I were you, I’d think about it twice.
 Just saying.

-Now of course most of our modern food products are processed in some way or another.
+Now, of course, most of our modern food products are processed in some way or another.
 That’s ok though.
-What we commonly refer to as processed foods is food a that have been altered by some sort of chemical reaction.
+What we commonly refer to as processed foods are food that has been altered by some sort of chemical reaction.

 Why is it bad?
 Well, for starters processed foods often contain additives or artificial enhancing taste agents.
 If you look at a food label and it has more than 10 ingredients, including some words you’ve never seen in your life before, let alone pronounced, then chances are you’re looking at a processed product.
 I’m not going to go over the whole artificial thing again, but you know it’s not all that good for you.

 On top of that, there is a higher chance that trans fats were used (more on that below).
 You will find less nutritious ingredients, more simple carbs, and more fat products.